 War Memorial Court: Medal of Honor recipients

 Of the millions of men and women who have served in the U.S. armed forces throughout history, only about 3,400 have received the Medal of Honor, America's highest award for valor.
-Among those few are seven Virginia Tech alumni.
+Among those few are eight Virginia Tech alumni.

 The number is particularly significant considering that a little more than half of the nation's medals were awarded during the Civil War, before Virginia Tech's founding.

 The eight names are etched in a marble cenotaph, a symbolic tomb, at the center the court above War Memorial Chapel